cbmrphenomics/cbmrphenomics.github.io/esrum/source/index.rst

    :ref:`page_overview` page.
 -  To get access to the cluster and to run simple jobs, see the :ref:`page_usage` pages.
--  For ways to make working on the cluster easier, ways to make your analyses more reliable, and more, see the :ref:`tips` page.
+-  For ways to make working on the cluster easier, see the :ref:`tips` page.

-In addition to the documentation provided here, KU IT also provides documentation for the `UPCH computing/HPC Systems`_ on KUNet.
+In addition to the documentation provided here, KU-IT also provides documentation for the `UPCH computing/HPC Systems`_ on KUNet.

 .. toctree::